 Regulations, both national and international, have been some of the most important drivers for spurring investment in new technology.
 Figure 2 charts an overview of the main HFC phase-downs that have already been imposed on the industry.
-Be aware the EU F-gas revision has been published and the new phase down targets are changed compared to previous version of the white paper.
+Be aware that the EU F-gas revision has been published and the new phase-down targets have been changed compared to previous versions of this white paper.
 The measures for reducing HFC consumption are mostly forced by regulation, and they all mean to place limits for consumption within the market.
-Specific guidance measures on market development-like GWP limits for certain applications-generate often challenges for market readiness and applicable safety standards.
+Specific guidance measures on market development-like GWP limits for certain applications- often generate challenges for market readiness and applicable safety standards.
 When new regulations are made, they are intended to encompass and balance the guidance measures and industry concerns.
-This is illustrated in figure 3.
+This is illustrated in Figure 3.

 HCFCs-particularly R22-are already phased out in all non-developing countries.
 Developing countries began phasing out HCFCs in 2015 and will continue until 2030.
-It is important to notice that the HCFC R22 can be used in many different applications, which makes the phase-out a challenge as no single non-flammable low-GWP refrigerant can replace it.
+It is important to note that the HCFC R22 can be used in many different applications, which makes the phase-out a challenge as no single non-flammable low-GWP refrigerant can replace it.
 Appendix 1, table 2 shows the HCFC phase-down steps.

 In October 2016, the global HFC phase-down steps were agreed and became part of the Montreal Protocol, also called the Kigali Amendment-which came into force on January 1, 2019.
-If ratified by a country after that date, the Kigali Amendment will enter into effect in the country 90 days afterwards (see Appendix 1, Table 2 for the HFC phase-down steps).
-There is a special activity aimed at improving energy efficiency while phasing down HFCs called the Kigali Cooling Efficiency Program (KCEP).
-The KCEP is spurring the introduction of sustainable technologies in the fast-growing cooling segment.
+For countries that ratified the Amendment after that date, the Amendment will enter into force 90 days after the ratification.
+In 2016, leading climate foundations formed the largest-ever fund for action on efficient, climate-friendly cooling.

 Besides the phase-down and phase-out mechanisms discussed above, many governments are applying measures for reducing high-GWP refrigerant consumption, such as GWP-weighted taxes.
 To date, Spain, Denmark, Norway, and Sweden have imposed taxes on HFCs.
-Additionally, national incentives in the form of subsidies on low-GWP refrigerants are currently being used in e.g Germany.
+Additionally, national incentives in the form of subsidies for low-GWP refrigerants are currently being used in countries such as Germany..

-In Appendix 1, a detailed overview is made for the main regulations including the Montreal Protocol, the EU F-gas regulation, and the US SNAP regulation including the California HFC rules.
+Appendix 1 contains a detailed overview of the main regulations, treaties and agreements, including the Montreal Protocol, the EU F-gas regulation, and the US SNAP regulation, including the California HFC rules.